mbaytas/audio-sculptures/README.md

 # audio-sculptures

 This repository contains Python scripts for generating 3D models that represent audio information.
-These models can then be fabricated into objects.
+These models can be fabricated into objects.

 Many people before me have worked on code that generates 3D models from audio.
 Below are some projects I've found, in no particular order: